gravitational/teleport/rfd/0184-agent-auto-updates.md

 The Update Framework (TUF) will be used to implement secure updates in the future.

-Anyone who possesses a updater UUID can determine when that host is scheduled to update by repeatedly querying the public `/v1/webapi/find` endpoint.
+Anyone who possesses an updater UUID can determine when that host is scheduled to update by repeatedly querying the public `/v1/webapi/find` endpoint.
 It is not possible to discover the current version of that host, only the designated update window.

 ## Logging